Pregnant teacher loses unborn child in a crash 30 minutes after her baby shower - KTVZ

 Her father tells CNN that doctors informed the immediate family that her unborn child had died 45 minutes later.

 Doctors told the family Harper had suffered severe trauma, including abdominal, knee and leg injuries.
-Pruitt said doctors didn’t think she was going to survive the surgeries and that she was revived at least once, calling Harper a “strong woman.”
+Pruitt said doctors didn’t think she was going to survive the surgeries and that she was revived at least once.
+He described Harper as a “strong woman.”

 Following surgery Saturday night, she was put on life support and was finally taken off Monday afternoon.
 Pruitt says while she is in and out of sleep, Mashyala kept asking her mother about the baby.
-He says Chandra was unsure how to tell her daughter about the baby’s passing lest her blood pressure would rise.
-Eventually the family told her Monday evening.
+He says Chandra was unsure how to tell her daughter about the baby’s passing lest her blood pressure rise.
+The family told her Monday evening.

 He says his daughter is recovering pretty quickly.
 “She went from being on life support on Saturday to being in her own [hospital] room today.”